22lavonne/MAGE-Ontology/documentation/competency-questions-queries.md

 }
 ```

-### 9. Is there cryptographic activity within the executable, that can indicate encryption to hide parts of the program?
+### 9. Is there any cryptographic activity within the executable that can indicate encryption to hide parts of the program?
 * Query goals:
   * Get the number of XOR opcodes from a function, where large numbers can indicate custom encryption algorithms
   * Detecting API calls to encryption libraries